-These findings represent a \$217.6 million increase to the total capital need compared to the prior Plan.
+The FY 2023-24 to FY2032-33 Plan shows a \$217.6 million increase in the total capital needed compared to the Port's prior plan presented to the Port Commission in February of 2021.
 This increase is primarily due to improved estimates of repairs to selected facilities, inflation, unfunded needs from prior years rolling forward, and the addition of new years to the 10-year window.
 The Plan also highlights the progress the Port has made over the past two years to improve the condition of its assets.
 This success has been made possible by the Port's multifaceted approach of dedicating one-time revenue sources and operating revenues to capital; securing new external sources of funding; and targeting available funds to strategic projects.